samuellucas21504/riotApiConsumer/riot-api-backend/README.md

 # Riot API Consumer

+This API consults the data the Riot API using a summoner name and returns a json with the summoner id, profileIconURL, puuid, the summoner rank data and the information of his 5 last matches.

 This backend consists of a express server, with two controllers: match and summoner.

 Both controllers are used on the only endpoint of the site which is /:summonerName.